AdobeDocs/commerce-admin.en/help/customers/audience-activation.md

 >
 >In a headless Adobe Commerce instance, you can only use Real-Time CDP audiences for cart price rules.
 Dynamic blocks are not supported at this time.

 You can activate audiences in a headless Adobe Commerce instance, such as AEM, PWA, and so on.
-A headless storefront communicates to the Experience Platform via the [Commerce Integration Framework (CIF)](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/content-and-commerce/integrations/magento.html).
+A headless storefront communicates to the Experience Platform through the [Commerce Integration Framework (CIF)](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/content-and-commerce/integrations/magento.html).
 The framework provides a server-side API that is implemented using GraphQL.
-Audience information, like which segment a shopper belongs to, is passed to Commerce via a GraphQL header parameter named: `aep-segments-membership`.
+Audience information, like which segment a shopper belongs to, is passed to Commerce through a GraphQL header parameter named: `aep-segments-membership`.

 The overall architecture is as follows: